 - b.
 For countries with weights equal or less than 2.5% in the parent benchmark, country weights are capped at 3 times their weight in the parent benchmark - 3.
-Industry weight constraints a.
-The maximum industry group weight is 25%
+Industry weight constraints

 Effective up until September 2020 review, the industry groups are based on the ICB Classification system, following the categorization below: